Operation Varsity

-Operation Varsity (24 March 1945) was a successful airborne forces operation launched by Allied troops that took place toward the end of World War II.
-Involving more than 16,000 paratroopers and several thousand aircraft, it was the largest airborne operation in history to be conducted on a single day and in one location.
+Operation Varsity (24 March 1945) was a successful airborne forces operation launched by Allied troops toward the end of World War II.
+Involving more than 16,000 paratroopers and several thousand aircraft, it is the largest airborne operation ever conducted on a single day and in one location.

-Varsity was part of Operation Plunder, the Anglo-American-Canadian assault under Field Marshal Bernard Montgomery to cross the northern Rhine River and from there enter Northern Germany.
-Varsity was meant to help the surface river assault troops secure a foothold across the Rhine River in Western Germany by landing two airborne divisions on the eastern bank of the Rhine near the village of Hamminkeln and the town of Wesel.
+Varsity was part of Operation Plunder, the Anglo-American-Canadian effort, led by Field Marshal Bernard Montgomery, to cross the northern Rhine River and from there enter Northern Germany.
+To help British ground forces secure a foothold across the Issel and Rhine rivers in Western Germany, Varsity landed two airborne divisions on the Rhine's eastern bank near the village of Hamminkeln and the town of Wesel.

-The plans called for the dropping of two divisions from U.S. XVIII Airborne Corps, under Major General Matthew B. Ridgway, to capture key territory and to generally disrupt German defenses to aid the advance of Allied ground forces.
-The British 6th Airborne Division was ordered to capture the villages of Schnappenberg and Hamminkeln, clear part of the Diersfordter Wald (Diersfordt Forest) of German forces, and secure three bridges over the River Issel.
-The U.S. 17th Airborne Division was to capture the village of Diersfordt and clear the rest of the Diersfordter Wald of any remaining German forces.
-The two divisions would hold the territory they had captured until relieved by advancing units of 21st Army Group, and then join in the general advance into northern Germany.
+Varsity called for dropping a British and an American paratroop division, both of U.S. XVIII Airborne Corps, under Major General Matthew B. Ridgway, behind enemy lines in order to capture key territory and generally disrupt German defenses to aid an advance of Allied ground forces.
+The British 6th Airborne Division was to capture the villages of Schnappenberg and Hamminkeln, clear part of the Diersfordter Wald (Diersfordt Forest) of German forces, and secure three bridges over the River Issel.
+The U.S. 17th Airborne Division was to capture the village of Diersfordt and clear the rest of the Diersfordter Wald of German forces.
+The paratroop divisions were to hold the territory they captured until relieved by advancing units of 21st Army Group, and then join in a subsequent general advance into northern Germany.

-The airborne forces made several mistakes, most notably when pilot error caused paratroopers from the 513th Parachute Infantry Regiment, a regiment of the U.S. 17th Airborne Division, to miss their drop zone and land on a British drop zone instead.
-However, the operation was a success, with both divisions capturing Rhine bridges and securing towns that could have been used by Germany to delay the advance of the British ground forces.
-The two divisions incurred more than 2,000 casualties, but captured about 3,500 German soldiers.
-The operation was the last large-scale Allied airborne operation of World War II.
+The operation suffered from several mistakes.
+Due to pilot error, paratroopers of the 513th Parachute Infantry Regiment, a regiment of the U.S. 17th Airborne Division, missed their drop zone and landed on a British drop zone instead.

+Still, the operation was a success: the paratroopers captured Rhine bridges and secured towns that could have been used by German forces to delay the advance of British ground forces.
+The two paratroop divisions incurred more than 2,000 casualties, but captured about 3,500 German soldiers and imposed an unknown number of casualties on opposing forces.
+The operation was the last large-scale Allied airborne operation of World War II and was one of the last European operations of WWII, as the war in Europe ended in early May, just six weeks later.